DavidAlberici/general-learning/go-snippets/README.md

 ## Sync package
 - WaitGroup lets you add X go routines, and wait for ALL of them to finish before unblocking
 - A Mutex is a mutual exclusion lock.
 The zero value for a Mutex is an unlocked mutex. (see 8c39f5417dcf6bfacef1001e79810ffaab6ee9cc)

+## Context
+- "Context" is useful to "propagate a cancellation", if you have 10 functions that can be cancelled by different reasons, you do not want to manually "bubble up" the cancel.
+- Nonetheless, maybe you do not need to "react to a cancellation" in all 10 functions, but lets say that in 5 of them you just pass around the context object